avizway1/AWAR-DEC/IAM.md

     - For example: The **least privilege mechanism** ensures users have only the permissions needed for their job duties and nothing more.

 #### Why Create IAM Users?
-Consider a scenario where two AWS administrators hire a junior employee to monitor resources:
+Consider a scenario where two AWS administrators hire a junior employee to just monitor resources:
-- They can create an IAM user account for the junior employee.
+- Junior resource may create/modify/delete resource, if we share root credentials.
 - Assign the **ReadOnlyAccess** policy to allow monitoring but restrict the ability to modify resources.
 - This follows the **least privilege principle** by granting only the permissions required for their role.